Introduction: Examining the Self and “Me”

 Those are the two extremes, and it’s in the middle that we have the healthy sense of “me” and a healthy sense of responsibility, but not an inflated sense of responsibility.
 So these parameters of “innocent” or “guilty” are really not appropriate to the whole Buddhist explanation.
 It’s very interesting actually when you think about it, how we get our misconceptions by superimposing onto Buddhism certain things from our culture that are coming from our sense of law – guilty or not guilty, guilty or innocent.
 It’s irrelevant.

 I apologize for taking up all the time with one question.
-There will be time for questions in our other sessions.
 But your question leads to very important points; it’s a good question.
 And I think it also helps to give an introduction to what are the differences between a healthy sense of “me” and an inflated sense of “me” if we look at it from the point of view of responsibility for what we experience.

 Self-Cherishing and the Root of Problems versus Causes of Problems